-It is the student's responsibility to obtain a copy of the current Academic Integrity policy of the university if they do not already have one, and to read it.
+It is the student's responsibility to be familiar with the current Academic Integrity policy of the university.
 It is expected that students abide by all university and department policies regarding academic integrity, including those found in the University catalog and the PT Student Handbook.

-In all Physical Therapy courses, students are always responsible for knowing and making known the sources of information they use.
+In all Doctor of Physical Therapy courses, students are always responsible for knowing and making known the sources of information they use.